Quantization of infinitesimal braidings and pre-Cartier quasi-bialgebras: Introduction

 A very obvious extension of our work is given by general deformations of pre-Cartier categories, i.e. without the assumptions \eqref{eq:sigmat} or $[t\otimes\mathrm{id},\mathrm{id}\otimes t]=0$.
 In doing so, we believe that the exponential ansatz \eqref{eq:sigmaexpt} is too restrictive.
 Nevertheless, we are planning to consider this general situation in future work.

-Another possible application we want to mention is the dequantization procedure from \cite{EtiKazII}, since there the authors consider the category of dimodules over a quantized enveloping algebra, which is a non-symmetric braided monoidal category.
-The dequantization procedure is now based on finding a curve of compatible Drinfeld associators and braidings connecting the given braiding to symmetric ones.
-This means that the formal derivative of the braiding should give rise to a non-symmetric pre-Cartier category.
-Our plan is to relate our results with the curve of braided monoidal structures.
+Another possible application we want to mention is the dequantization procedure from \cite{EtiKazII}, since there the authors consider the category of Yetter-Drinfeld modules over a quantized enveloping algebra, which is a truly non-symmetric braided monoidal category.
+The dequantization procedure is now based on finding a curve of compatible Drinfeld associators and braidings connecting the given braiding to a symmetric one using the Grothendieck-Teichmüller group.
+The formal derivative of this curve of braidings should give rise to an infinitesimal braiding in a non-symmetric monoidal category.
+The obvious question one can ask is now, what the curve of the monoidal structure has to do with the application of the Drinfeld associator to this infinitesimal braiding.
+We plan to explore this relation in light of our main theorem in this context in a future work.

 \emph{Structure of the paper.} We first recall the concept of braided monoidal category and its corresponding algebraic counterpart given by quasitriangular quasi-bialgebras in Sections \ref{sec:2.1} and \ref{sec:2.2}, respectively.
 We further recall the definition and basic properties of Drinfeld associators, together with the related concept of infinitesimal braid relation \cite{Kohno} in Section \ref{sec:2.3}.
 Adding infinitesimal braidings and infinitesimal $\mathcal{R}$-matrices leads to the notions of pre-Cartier category (Section \ref{sec:pC}) and pre-Cartier quasi-bialgebra (Section \ref{sec:pCbialg}), which generalizes the account \cite{ABSW}.
 Here, we focus on examples and fundamental constructions, such as twist deformations.
 In Section~\ref{sec:3.3} we continue to prove that every pre-Cartier quasi-bialgebra admits \emph{two} solutions of the infinitesimal braid relations.
 This phenomenon is purely due to the non-trivial re-associator, since in the coassociative setup both solutions coincide.
 An emerging infinitesimal version of the quantum Yang-Baxter equation is discussed in Section \ref{sec:3.4}, while the notion of Cartier ring and its corresponding representations are studied in Section \ref{sec:3.5}.
 In Section~\ref{sec:4.1} we prove that the categorical counterparts of the previous solutions of the infinitesimal braid relations exist for arbitrary pre-Cartier categories.
 We emphasize that this result functions as the main lemma to obtain the subsequent deformation results.
 Namely, we prove in Section \ref{sec:CartierCase} that a braided monoidal category with infinitesimal braiding satisfying \eqref{eq:sigmat} admits a deformation in the previously discussed sense.
 As shown in Section~\ref{sec:preCartierCase}, condition \eqref{eq:sigmat} can be disregarded if one requires the vanishing of a certain commutator of $t$ instead.
 Note that this results in an undeformed associativity constraint, while the braiding is deformed non-trivially via \eqref{eq:sigmaexpt}.
 Examples of deformation of the representation categories of the $E(n)$ algebras and their quasi-bialgebra versions obtained from a gauge twisting are discussed in detail.
 Finally, in Section \ref{sec:4.4}, the algebraic counterparts of the deformation result in Sections \ref{sec:CartierCase} and \ref{sec:preCartierCase} are given.